 Electrolyte-rich drinks safe for your chameleon include watermelon juice and coconut water.
 Be sure there is no extra sugar added to these.
 Sports drinks without sugar and additional flavoring and coloring are another option.

 Watch this video to see an expert force hydrate and feed a chameleon.
 These are, of course, emergency measures and should never replace a hydrating regimen.

 Chameleons need particular care and attention for their hydration requirements.

 Keepers should know that chameleons don’t usually drink standing water.
-Instead, they get the moisture they need from food, fog, rain, dew, and other weather conditions.
+Instead, they get the moisture they need from

 The best way to keep a chameleon hydrated is with a drip system, misting, fogging, and a well-balanced, water-rich diet.